DIY: TV cabinet / wall element made of MDF, by Floor

 5. Screw the two frames together with large screws.

-8. Treat the element with primer.
+8. Treat the element with a primer.

 9. Remove the skirting boards next to and behind the element.